pforret/blog.splashing/_topic/country/guineabissau.md

 ---
 # Guinea-Bissau

 Guinea-Bissau, officially the Republic of Guinea-Bissau, is a country in West Africa that covers  36,125 square kilometres  with an estimated population of 1,726,000.
 It borders Senegal to the north and Guinea to the south-east.Guinea-Bissau was once part of the  kingdom of Kaabu, as well as part of the Mali Empire.
 Parts of this kingdom persisted until the 18th century, while a few others were under some rule by  the Portuguese Empire since the 16th century.
 In the 19th century, it was colonised as Portuguese Guinea.
-Upon independence, declared in 1973 and recognised in 1974, the name of its capital, Bissau, was added to the country's name to prevent confusion with Guinea .
+Portuguese control was restricted and weak until the early 20th century with the pacification  campaigns, these campaigns solidified Portuguese sovereignty in the area.

 ## Unsplash photos